striverconniver/OptimizationAlgorithms/README.md

 # OptimizationAlgorithms
-Resources for "Optimization Algorithms And Their Mathematics"
+Resources for _Optimization Algorithms And Their Mathematics_